Rhydon1337/linux-kernel-filesystem-filter/README.md

 ## TL;DR
 Linux kernel filesystem filter driver.

-Depends on kallsyms which means it will work on most of Linux distros except embedded systems which probably compiled without it.
+Depends on kallsyms which means it will work on most of the Linux distros except embedded systems which probably compiled without it.

 Tested on Linux kernel version: 4.19.91.

 ## How it works
-Windows uses a driver stack model that able to use layers of drivers and therfore it utlizes this mechanism for the concept of filter drivers.
+Windows uses a driver stack model that able to use layers of drivers and therefore it utilizes this mechanism for the concept of filter drivers.
-The usage of filter drivers are needed for a lot of reasons, some of them related to the need of monitoring\blocking to calls.
+The usage of filter drivers is needed for a lot of reasons, some of them related to the need of monitoring\blocking to calls.
-However, linux doesn't have this mechanism.
+However, Linux doesn't have this mechanism.
-Then I have chosen to implement filesysten filter, because in my opinion its the most important one.
+Then I have chosen to implement filesystem filter, because in my opinion its the most important one.

 Based on "UnderStanding The Linux Kernel 3rd Edition" and some kernel browsing: